-Depa rtment of Surgery Name: ADDITIONAL PRIVILEGES: A request for any additional privileges not included on this form must be submitted to the Medial Staff Office and will be forwarded to the appropriate review committee to determine the need for development of specific criteria, personnel & equipment requirements.
-EMERGENCY: In the case of an emergency, any individual who has been granted clinical privileges is permitted to do everything possible within the scope of license, to save a patient's life or to save a patient from serious harm, regardless of staff status or privileges granted. hat I meet the minimum threshold criteria to request the above privileges an procedures requested.
-I understand that in making this request I am bound Date Applicant's Signature I certify informat RTMENT CHAIR REVIEW that I have reviewed and evaluated this individual's request for clinical prion.
-Based on the information available and/or personal knowledge, I recon eges as requested privileges with modifications (see attached description) nmend the practitioner be granted: 0 Date Department Chair Signature Modific cations or Other Comments: Medic al Executive Committee: (date of Com mittee review/recommend lation)
+ADDITIONAL PRIVILEGES: A request for any additional privileges not included on this form must be submitted to the Medial Staff Office and will be forwarded to the appropriate review committee to determine the need for development of specific criteria, personnel & equipment requirements.
+EMERGENCY: In the case of an emergency, any individual who has been granted clinical privileges is permitted to do everything possible within the scope of license, to save a patient's life or to save a patient from serious harm, regardless of staff status or privileges granted.

+I certify that I meet the minimum threshold criteria to request the above privileges and have provided documentation to support my eligibility to request each group of procedures requested.
+I understand that in making this request I am bound by the applicable bylaws and/or policies of the hospital and medical staff.